March 30, 2022

 NOT A GREAT PLACE

-Perhaps we should have done a little bit of research on Winslow before we attempted to hitchhike from there though.
-If you look at it the town on a map, you’d see that I-40 runs along its northern end, taking drivers to Flagstaff (60 miles to our west) or toward New Mexico (105 miles to our east).The vast majority of the road traffic in Winslow seemed to be heading back out to I-40 after a quick stop in town for gas or food.
+We should have done some research on Winslow before we attempted to hitchhike from there though.
+If you look at the town on a map, you’d see that I-40 runs along its northern end, taking drivers to Flagstaff (60 miles to our west) or toward New Mexico (105 miles to our east).
+Most of the road traffic in Winslow seemed to be heading back to I-40 after a quick stop in town for gas or food.

-Meanwhile, Highway 87 didn’t have a lot of traffic it at all this morning.
-We’d stationed ourselves on the far edge of town, hoping that anyone heading on to Highway 87 was taking the long drive across the Colorado Plateau toward Happy Jack or Pine.
+Meanwhile, Highway 87 didn’t have a lot of traffic at all this morning.
+We’d stationed ourselves on the far edge of town, hoping anyone heading on to Highway 87 was taking the long drive across the Colorado Plateau toward Happy Jack or Pine.

-After standing there for over an hour, only a dozen cars seemed pass us, and not a single driver even glanced in our direction.
+After standing there for over an hour, only a dozen cars seemed to pass us, and not a single driver even glanced in our direction.
 It was just us and the tumbleweeds waiting on the edge of town.

 Elliot and a tumbleweed at our first hitching spot